-For fines and bond forfeitures in excess of \$4, but not more than \$25 \$3 For fines and bond forfeitures in excess of \$25, but not more than \$50 \$4 For fines and bond forfeitures in excess of \$50, but not more than \$100 \$5 For fines and bond forfeitures in excess of \$100 5% For pretrial diversion cases \$5
+For fines and bond forfeitures not more than \$100 \$10 For fines and bond forfeitures in excess of \$100 10% For pretrial diversion cases not more than \$100 \$5 For pretrial diversion cases in excess of \$100 5%

 The fines and forfeitures are considered employer contributions for the purpose of determining whether the Fund has met minimum funding requirements specified in O.C.G.A.
 47-20-10.
 This statute also prohibits any action to grant a benefit increase until such time as the minimum annual contribution requirements meet or exceed legislative requirements.
-The actuarial valuation as of June 30, 2019, calculated the minimum employer contribution for the fiscal year ended June 30, 2020, as \$13,088,770.
-The fines and forfeitures revenue of \$13,021,379 for the fiscal year ended June 30, 2020, did not meet the minimum required fund contribution.
+The actuarial valuation as of June 30, 2020, calculated the minimum employer contribution for the fiscal year ended June 30, 2021, as \$24,419,091.
+The fines and forfeitures revenue of \$17,296,096 for the fiscal year ended June 30, 2021, does not meet the minimum required fund contribution.